-The strong stems and leaves of these Ranunculus bulbs look a little bit like celery plants.
+The strong stems and leaves of ranunculus look a little bit like celery plants.

-Depending upon the species, buttercup flowers an grow to be a foot-high to 18″ inches high in mounds measuring 6″ to 12″ inches across.
+Depending upon the species, the flowers grow to be a foot-high to 18″ inches high in mounds measuring 6″ to 12″ inches across.
 There are some smaller Ranunculus asiaticus varieties that top out at about 10″ inches high.

 The beautiful blooms may be 3″ to 6″ inches across.
-The Persian buttercup begins to bloom early in the spring garden and continues blooming until mid-summer.
-When Ranunculus bloom they come in a wide range of colors including:
+Persian buttercups begin to bloom early in the spring garden and continue blooming until mid-summer.
+When Ranunculus asiaticus bloom they come in a wide range of colors including:

 - White – Ranunculus asiaticus